The Archetype Crucible

 cords would not bite so deeply into his wrists and ankles.
 Already, after what

-seemed more than thirty minutes he was beginning to feel the pins and needles of
+seemed more than a few hours he was beginning to feel the pins and needles of

 the loss of circulation.
 He moved, slowly, without noise, and felt the blood